Latelaukki/Sudoku-solver/Documentation/architecture.md

 Grid class includes methods for editing the puzzle directly by adding or removing numbers from the puzzle.
 This methods are setNumber/addConstant, which depends whether user wants to insert their own guess or already known number, and deleteNumber.

+## Files and game data

+User is able to save their progress.
+This can be done via FileManagement class which creates a file named "sudoku" in users project's folder if it's not already created.
+There are no profiles in the game, so the database is saved on user's computer.
+User can save or load their data from the database which is created by using SQL.

 ## Sequence diagram

 ![sequence diagram](https://github.com/Latelaukki/ot-harjoitustyo/blob/master/Documentation/images/r-3.png)